GatorSense/Multi-Target-MI-ACE_SMF/README.md

 ## Demo and Example

-For Demo, run `simulateHyperspectral.m` in MATLAB.
-For Example, check out code in exampleMain folder.
+This code has two examples, exampleSimulate.m and examplePFT.m which mirrors experiments #1 and #3 in the paper.
+Both of these can be found in the exampleMain folder.

 ## Main Functions